And I’m tired of saying I’m tired. But when I try to explain my situation right now those are the words I have. I’m so so tired.

 Early last summer I stepped aboard a beautiful new project, Write Your Self.
 I did it even though I had my hands full with the re-launch of The Creative Doer, even though I had barely recovered from my latest dance with exhaustion, after my youngest was born and the pain in my back got so bad, and even though I really needed to focus on some money making activities, rather than spending a year on getting a new start-up off the ground.

 I stepped aboard anyway.
 Because the pull was so strong.
 Because my heart was in it.
-Because I wanted to explore what it would be like to work in a team of women every bit as devoted and visionary as I.
+Because I wanted to explore what it would be like to work in a team of devoted and visionary women.

 I knew it was a tight fit, and in order to justify the decision to myself and make it look doable in my planner, I did something very risky.
 I assumed everything would go according to plans.

 I assumed my family would stay healthy, that the launch would happen when we said it would, that my body would continue to recover and gain strength, that I would sleep, that I’d have enough space to manage my other projects.
 I packed my schedule full hoping that nothing unexpected would happen.

 Yes.
 Well, it didn’t quite work out like that.

 What happened instead was the mould in our house, resulting in serious respiratory problems for our kids and an expensive renovation of the entire basement.

 What happened was a brutally intense round of trauma therapy.
 A new job as a teacher, on top of already full work weeks.
 A pregnancy and a miscarriage.
 And the loss of my beloved grandfather, one of the most important people in my life.

 I didn’t know that any of this would happen.
 I couldn’t have planned for it.
 But I should have, for some of it at least.
 I should have made space for life, because life happens.
 The unexpected happens, to such a degree that it is actually wise to expect it.